TritonDataCenter/manta-mako/README.md

 and `MAKO_PORT` environment variables.
 For example if you set `MAKO_PORT=8080` and `MAKO_HOST=1.2.3.4`, we would instead look for a server at `http://1.2.3.4:8080/`.

+## SAPI Tunables

+    MAKO_PROCESS_MANIFEST      Boolean value which when set, enables the post processing of a mako manifest to produce a summary as well.
+The summary provides
+                               storage consumption details on a per-account
+                               basis along with a global total.
+Both the full manifest and the summary are uploaded to /poseidon/stor/mako and
+                               /poseidon/stor/mako/summary respectively.